jcwons/SurfMyths-vs-Data/README.md

 **2. Is the surf better when its sunny**

-*No. Actually, sunny or rainy does not impact the surf much.
-Interestingly, there is a higher chance of good surf when it's raining, because there are more rainy days in winter (for the US west coast).
+*No. Actually, sunny or cloudy does not impact the surf much.
+Interestingly, there is a higher chance of good surf when it's raining, because there are more cloudy days in winter (for the US west coast).
 So don't let bad weather discourage you to go surfing.*

-**Summary:** I can use the knowledge gained from this data analysis to motivate myself to go surfing on cold and rainy winter days.
+**Summary:** I can use the knowledge gained from this data analysis to motivate myself to go surfing on cold and cloudy winter days.

 *Tools used: Python, matplotlib, pandas, numpy, web scrapping*